-Blue Sea Beach Hotel is a good choice for people who want to be on the beach, in the middle of the action and in a recently-renovated boutique hotel.
+Blue Sea Beach Hotel is a good choice for people who want to be on the beach, in the middle of the action and in a moderately-priced (for beachfront) boutique hotel.
 Simply step over the boardwalk and you’ll be on the sand.
 It’s not the fanciest Mission Beach hotel but it’s comfortable, cute and considered good value for its location and amenities.

 - In-room coffee, mini refrigerators, 37″ TVs, free local calls, free WiFi

 - Fresh afternoon cookies and water

 - Bike rentals

 Good to Know: The beach is busy here and tends to skew a bit younger but guests report that noise is low in rooms that are away from the street.

 The new San Diego Mission Bay Resort was recently renovated and entered into the Noble House Hotels and Resorts portfolio.
 It was formerly the Hilton San Diego Resort.
 I have high hopes for an elevated experience and am a fan of the new, lighter coastal room decor.